quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 After adding the tags, you can make a commit as well.

 ### Review problem
-By clicking the link in the section `Review problem` of the right pane, a page shows up with three columns: problem statement, validator and checker.
+By clicking the link in the section `Review problem` of the right panel, a page shows up with three columns: problem statement, validator and checker.

 {% include image.html caption="Review problem page"